A biophysical model explains the spontaneous bursting behavior in the developing retina: Methods

 \subsection{Comparison with existing models}

-In this section we shortly revisit models of SACs activity in the stage II and compare them to our model, (\cite{burgi-grzywacz:94,butts-feller-etal:99,godfrey-swindale:07,hennig-adams-etal:09,ford-felix-et-al:12,lansdell-ford-etal:14}, for a review see \cite{godfrey-eglen:09}).
-We would first like to remark that all models we know are devoted to describe wave activity and do not focus on thoroughly describing individual SACs dynamics.
+In this section we shortly revisit models of SACs activity in the stage II and compare them to our model, (see \cite{burgi-grzywacz:94,butts-feller-etal:99,godfrey-swindale:07,hennig-adams-etal:09,ford-felix-et-al:12,lansdell-ford-etal:14}, for a review see \cite{godfrey-eglen:09}).
+We would first like to remark that these existing models are devoted to describe wave activity and do not focus on thoroughly describing individual SACs dynamics.
 Especially, none of the models we know describe the biophysical mechanisms of SACs bursting activity and the role played by biophysical parameters.
-Instead the focus was more on having a relatively simple description of the cell activity with a minimal set of tunable parameters (a notable example is Butts et al model\cite{butts-feller-etal:99} which has two free parameters governing the waves properties).
+Instead their focus was more on having a relatively simple description of the cell activity with a minimal set of tunable parameters (a notable example is Butts et al. model \cite{butts-feller-etal:99} which has two free parameters governing the waves properties).
+Finally, our model is the first one, able to characterize SACs dynamics in great detail and to show that biophysical properties of SACs are sufficient to explain intrinsic bursting and refractoriness in these cells.